...

 Restricting certain food groups or meals as part of a diet, often used as means to control weight, will lead to an unhealthy obsessive focus on body weight and preoccupation with restricted foods.
 This ultimately results in episodes of compulsive overeating or binge eating.

 Binge eating, however, is not exclusively intertwined with body dissatisfaction.
-Individuals with ADHD may encounter time blindness, often leading to irregular eating patterns and binge eating episodes.
-Individuals with ADHD may also find certain foods stimulate the reward pathway of the brain, often known as a ‘dopamine spike’, providing a sense of immediate gratification that reinforces the cycle of binge eating.
-For this reason, it is important to engage with a psychologist that has a special interest in binge eating.
+Individuals with ADHD may encounter time-blindness, often leading to irregular eating patterns and binge eating episodes.
+Individuals with ADHD may also find certain foods stimulate the reward pathway of the brain, often known as a dopamine spike, providing a sense of immediate gratification that reinforces the cycle of binge eating.
+Engaging with an eating disorder psychologist who has a special interest in binge eating will be able to assist in providing evidence-based treatment to restore balance.

 What is the treatment approach for binge eating disorder?

-There is no one-size-fits-all answer to this question, as the best treatment for BED depends on the individual’s specific symptoms and circumstances.
+There is no one-size-fits-all answer to this question, as the best treatment for binge eating or binge eating disorder depends on the individual’s specific symptoms and circumstances.
 Evidence-based treatments for BED include Cognitive Behavioural Therapy for Eating Disorders (CBT-E), as well as Dialectical Behavioural Therapy (DBT), Mindfulness, as well as speaking to a dietician, and eating disorder treatment groups.
 Medication may sometimes be required as part of the treatment approach and directed by your GP, this is often the case when BED is severe or extremely severe or when the eating disorder has co-occurring mental health conditions such as anxiety, depression, panic disorder, and ADHD.

 How to choose a Melbourne eating disorder specialist?